cmb69/realblog_xh/README.md

 `Realblog\CommentsBridge`, which is defined and documented in `plugins/realblog/classes/CommentsBridge.php`.
 Make sure this class and its dependencies are loaded when Realblog_XH needs it; autoloading is recommended.

-## Backward Compatibility

-Realblog_XH is mostly backward compatible to the original Realblog, so you can reuse its data files (`realblog.txt`) and use its plugin calls.
-However, the old plugin calls are deprecated, and may be removed in the future.

-The RSS feed files (`realblog_rss_feed.xml`) are not used anymore; instead the feeds are built dynamically.
-You should delete the old files, so that news readers will not grab the old contents.

 ## Troubleshooting